 9) Château de Malle: the most luxuriant

-This listed 17th-century château is an architectural masterpiece combining classical and Renaissance elements.
-But the highlight of the show is its sumptuous 5-hectare Florentine park, where the statues enjoy a spectacular playground: an open-air theater.
+This 17th-century Château classified as a Monument Historique is an architectural masterpiece blending elements of classical and Renaissance styles.
+But the highlight is its sumptuous 5-hectare Florentine park, where the statues enjoy a spectacular playground: an open-air theater.

 📌 33210 Preignac